 Kaori started taking piano lessons from Ritsuko Watanabe when she was 3 years old.
 After graduating from Senzoku Gakuen in Japan, she moved to Minnesota to study Piano under Yakov Galfand at the Mac Phail Center of Honors, University of Minnesota.
 She received 1st place for Mac Phail Center of Honors Audition Performance for Piano Symphony.

-Kaori is an active member of the Honolulu Piano Teacher Association, Music Teacher National Association, and The National Guild of Piano Teachers (Piano Guild), and certified Piano Marvel instructor.
+Kaori is an active member of the Music Teacher National Association (MTNA), American College of Musicians / National Guild of Piano Teachers (Piano Guild), and certified Piano Marvel instructor.

 Sean has been surrounded by music for as long as he can remember.
 At age 5, he had the chance to play on a practice violin, and has loved the instrument ever since.
 Starting at age 8 he began learning the Suzuki method of violin with Pamela Wiley at Hungry Monk Music in Charleston, SC.
 His desire for music continually grew, and he began to learn fiddle as well.